 Managing data-intensive research projects

-- We recommend you to version and backup your code on GitHub.
-Maybe even we require you to use GitHub to download the raw data that you will work with during your thesis project.
-Make sure to sign up for an account, and tell us your username so we can add you to relevant code repositories.
+- Please version your code on GitHub, and review the course material of Data Preparation and Workflow Management.
+Please sign up for a GitHub account, and tell us your username so we can add you to relevant code repositories.

 - Get inspired by code snippets that we’ve used in our research projects (GitHub repositories, GitHub Gists)